tylerxiety/the-Hitchhiker-s-Guide-to-Data-Science/README.md

   - **Vocabulary list**:
     - Choose only the most frequently occuring words as the set of words considered.
     - Map each word in the preprocessed emails into a list of word indices.
-  - **Feature Extraction**: Get a vector of indice of the vocabulary list that match the words in emails.
+  - **Feature Extraction**: produces a feature vector from the word indices.
   - **Train**

 ### Courses list: